esrlabs/northstar/README.md

 ## Integration tests

-Integrations tests start a runtime instance and assert on log output of container of notification sent from the runtime.
+Integration tests start a runtime instance and assert on log output of container of notification sent from the runtime.
 The testsuite is invoked by the Rust test system: